sourcegraph/devx-scratch/2022/support/log.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-05-11

+@jhchabran

+A [PR broke the main branch](https://sourcegraph.slack.com/archives/C07KZF47K/p1652270071646589?thread_ts=1652268753.495069&cid=C07KZF47K) and I had to revert it.
+I asked the author if he knew what to do in case of being mentioned by Buildchecker, just out of curiosity and he did.
+That person did not know about the other run types btw (and he's been with us since Nov '21).

+I submitted a quick PR along the way for the wording in Buildchecker, trying to foster more autonomy from our users: https://github.com/sourcegraph/sourcegraph/pull/35291

 ## 2022-05-04

 @bobheadxi